jqueuniet/netbox-go/apiv4_1/docs/BriefRackType.md

 ### NewBriefRackType

-`func NewBriefRackType(id int32, url string, display string, manufacturer BriefManufacturer, model string, slug string, ) *BriefRackType`
+`func NewBriefRackType(id int32, url string, manufacturer BriefManufacturer, model string, slug string, ) *BriefRackType`

 NewBriefRackType instantiates a new BriefRackType object This constructor will assign default values to properties that have it defined,